- What Happens If Your Car Fails a Tailpipe Emission Test

 In other states, even if they require a smog test to get a valid registration, you can sell it without a passed smog test — but you may need written permission from your department of motor vehicles.
 When you make a car sale without a valid smog test, you will need to have both parties sign an agreement informing the buyer that the car is sold "as is," and there are no guarantees that it will pass a smog test.

-So you do have options for selling a car that won't pass smog, but it may be a complicated process — and it's only legal in certain states.
-If you have a car whose engine won't pass a smog test, and you're unable to sell it due to legal reasons or because you can't find a buyer who will buy it without a valid smog test, you have one last option, because it is legal to sell your car for scrap.
-However, you still can use a scrap car value calculator to get an idea of its actual worth.
+So, now you know what to do if your car doesn't pass smog and also have an option for selling that car, but it may be a complicated process — and it's only legal in certain states.
+If you have a car whose engine won't pass a smog test, and you're unable to sell it due to legal reasons or because you can't find a buyer who buys scrap cars without a valid smog test, you have one last option, because it is legal to sell your car for scrap.
+You can use a scrap car value calculator to get an idea of its actual worth.

-JunkCarsUS is the leading junk car buyer to answer your question, "What if my car doesn't pass the smog test?”
+JunkCarsUs is the leading junk car buyer, and the answer to your question, "What can I do if my car won't pass the smog test in California?"
 Instead of making you donate a car because of the emission test failure, we can give you a top dollar instant offer for your car no matter how unsalvageable or totaled the condition it's in, no matter the state you're in, no matter the title it has, or if it has a failed smog check.
 We offer free towing, the highest price guarantee, and we even do all the paperwork for you!
 Our three-step process is the easiest and most hassle-free way of getting rid of your junk car.
-So if you're all out of options on what to do with your failed smog junk car, give JunkCarsUS a call at (855) 547-1550 and see how much cash you can get today.
+So if you're all out of options on what to do with your failed smog junk car, give JunkCarsUs a call at (855) 547-1550 and see how much cash you can get today.

 The only way to pass a smog test legally is to carefully check your car before the testing, eliminate all the malfunctions that can affect the result, and calm down.
 Even in the case of failure, you still have backup strategies to resolve the situation.